emaloney/MBDataEnvironment/README.md

 This shows the most basic expression form: a simple *variable reference*, where the variable name is prefixed with a dollar sign.

-When an object is made available through the variable space, not only does the object instance itself become available through an expression, so do its properties, KVC values, and—if it's an array or dictionary—its contents.
+When an object is made available through the variable space, not only does the object instance itself become accessible using an expression, so do its properties, KVC values, and—if it's an array or dictionary—its contents.

 You can access these sub-values through *variable subreferences*, which can take one of two forms: dot accessors and bracket accessors.